 Please see our Programs page to learn more.

 Peace Boat US partners with a wide range of organizations to work on critical global issues, including sustainable energy, disaster relief, and the abolition of war.
 Our office is located across the street from the UN, enabling close communication with a wide number of international and local agencies and NGOs.
 Underlying Peace Boat US’s campaigns and programs is a commitment to socially and environmentally sustainable tourism, and we are always striving to improve our practices, experiences for participants, and the quality of our relationships with local partners and communities around the world.

-Please see our Campaigns to learn more about our work.
+Please see our Projects and Campaigns page to learn more about our work.

 Peace Boat US’s director is Emilie McGlone, who is supported by a team of staff, interns, and volunteers.

 A six member Board of Directors reflecting deep experience in academia, activism, international affairs and diversity of backgrounds actively supports Peace Boat US programs through networking, program development assistance, organizational guidance and other areas.
 They are: